Isekai-Creation/lmdeploy/EAGLE_TODO.md

     - For now, these kernels should be considered **prototype-ready but not fully validated for variable per-sequence layouts**; downstream engineers should treat them as experimental until dedicated GPU tests (including multi-token end-to-end scenarios, TP/PP/DP configurations, and KV rewind integration) are added and passing in CI.
     - **Scope:** No production call sites currently drive truly per-sequence `tokens_per_seq` variation; the design is in place, but wiring + tests are still TODO.
     - **CI (future):**
-      - Add multi-token E2E tests in `lmdeploy/tests/turbomind/test_eagle_multi_token_future.py` once Engineer B’s multi-token loop is ready.
+      - Add multi-token E2E tests in `lmdeploy/tests/turbomind/test_eagle_multi_token_future.py` once the multi-token loop is ready.
       - Extend `test_benchmark_speculative_integration.py` to cover multi-token EAGLE runs and validate metrics/KV rewind invariants under variable `tokens_per_seq`.

 34. **A34: Offline TurboMind pipeline examples for EAGLE** – **🧪 implemented (examples; manual GPU run required)**